Lee Kerslake: Later career

-In 2003, Kerslake became involved in 'super group' Living Loud, a hard rock project also featuring bassist Bob Daisley, guitarist Steve Morse and singer Jimmy Barnes.
+In 2003, Kerslake became involved in supergroup Living Loud, a hard rock project also featuring bassist Bob Daisley, guitarist Steve Morse and singer Jimmy Barnes.
 Keyboardist Don Airey made a guest appearance.
 The group released a debut self-titled CD, featuring covers of several Daisley/Kerslake penned Ozzy Osbourne tracks.

 In 2003, Kerslake and Daisley's lawsuit was dismissed by the United States District Court in Los Angeles.
 This dismissal was upheld by the United States Court of Appeals for the Ninth Circuit.
 Kerslake performed with his own band the "Lee Kerslake Band", guested with various bands and regularly joined ex-Heep members Ken Hensley and Paul Newton in "Uriah Heep Legends".

 In early 2007 it was announced on the Uriah Heep website that Kerslake left the band 'due to ongoing health problems'.
 Kerslake was semi-retired because of illness.

-In 2015 Lee started to record his first solo album Eleventeen which came from when he used to count as a child and couldn't understand why there wasn't an eleventeen.
+In 2015 Kerslake started to record his first solo album Eleventeen which came from when he used to count as a child and could not understand why there was not an eleventeen.

-In 2016 Lee teamed up with Tayla Goodman from London Bridge films, whom he met while dog-walking in Crystal Palace park and together with Pyrojunkies’ Shane Cauldwell, they produced a music video for his solo album Celia Seanna.
+In 2016 Lee teamed up with Tayla Goodman from London Bridge films, whom he met while dog-walking in Crystal Palace park and together with Pyrojunkies' Shane Cauldwell, they produced a music video for his solo album Celia Seanna.

 In 2018 Kerslake and Goodman started making a documentary on Lee's life and his bucket list.
 Lee insisted that he wanted to leave a legacy for his fans and some money for his wife Sue.
-The documentary will feature Ian Paice from Deep Purple, Joe Elliott from Def Leppard, Mick Box from Uriah Heep, Nicko Mcbrain from Iron Maiden, and Gene Simmons from Kiss.
-The documentary was due to be completed by September 2019.
+The documentary will feature Ian Paice from Deep Purple, Joe Elliott from Def Leppard, Mick Box from Uriah Heep, Nicko McBrain from Iron Maiden, and Gene Simmons from Kiss.
+The documentary was released in 2023, after his death, as Lee Kerslake: Not On The Heep.

 Health issues and death

 In December 2018, Kerslake revealed that he was battling prostate cancer, saying that "the doctor gave me about eight months to live".
 He further stated that five years previously, he had been given four years to live.
 Kerslake's further health complications included psoriasis, psoriatic arthritis and two heart murmurs.

 Kerslake revealed that it was his final wish to receive the platinum album certifications for the Blizzard of Ozz and Diary of a Madman albums that he had worked on, and Osbourne granted that wish.
-Kerslake wrote a letter to Osbourne, informing him of his ill-health and desire to receive the records.
+Kerslake wrote a letter to Osbourne, informing him of his ill health and desire to receive the records.
 Kerslake subsequently received his platinum plaques.

 On 14 December 2018, Kerslake joined Uriah Heep onstage at the Shepherd's Bush Empire, contributing percussion and vocals to "Lady in Black".

 On 19 September 2020, Kerslake died from cancer at age 73.
 He had completed recording a solo album before his death, titled Eleventeen, posthumously released on 26 February 2021.
+He was survived by his wife, Susan, and 2 grown children.